 Do not ride the horse carts on Gili Trawangan!!!

 Since there are no cars on Gili Trawangan, the only form of “public transportation” available is hiring horse carts that will take you around the island.
-The animals are treated so poorly, and if you give these people money, it just condones this gross behavior.
+The animals are treated quite poorly, and if you give these people money, it just condones this gross behavior.
 If you have a lot of luggage, please stay somewhere that’s walking distance to the main Gili Trawangan jetty.

 I’ve always refused to take the horse carts in Indonesia, and I hope I can urge you do to the same!
 It’s a small island, and you really don’t need to be riding in those!